-- Member is 6 years of age or older. - Asthma control has improved on Xolair treatment as demonstrated by at least one of the following: - A reduction in the frequency and/or severity of symptoms and exacerbations. - A reduction in the daily maintenance oral corticosteroid dose. - Member will continue to use maintenance asthma treatments (e.g., inhaled corticosteroid, additional controller) in combination with Xolair.
+- Member is 6 years of age or older. - Asthma control has improved on the requested medication as demonstrated by at least one of the following: - A reduction in the frequency and/or severity of symptoms and exacerbations - A reduction in the daily maintenance oral corticosteroid dose - Member will continue to use maintenance asthma treatments (i.e., inhaled corticosteroid and additional controller) in combination with the requested medication.

-Chronic rhinosinusitis with nasal polyps (CRSwNP)
+Chronic Rhinosinusitis with Nasal Polyps (CRSwNP)